The Difference Between Business Brokers, M&A Advisers

 • If you do use Business Broker, ask about compliance with securities laws.
 Brokers handling business under a certain dollar amount may not be required to have a special license or be registered with IBBA (International Business Brokers Association) but such registration would indicate they have ample knowledge about the sale and acquisition of businesses.

 • If your business is medium to large, if you suspect there are important factors you cannot predict, or if you want to know what you don’t know, you can benefit from talking with an M&A Consultant or Investment Banker.
 The sooner you begin consultations, the more prepared you and your business will be for the future.

 To learn more about business sale services, business acquisition services or merger services contact American Fortune Mergers & Acquisitions: www.fortunebta.com; firstname.lastname@example.org ; 502-244-0480 est. 24

 To learn more about Business Brokers visit www.ibba.org International Business Brokers Association

-To learn more about Merger & Acquisition Advisors visit www.amaaonline.com Alliance of Merger & Acquisition Advisors
+To learn more about Merger & Acquisition Consultant visit www.amaaonline.com Alliance of Merger & Acquisition Advisers

 How to Sell a Business | Business Valuation Services